If you need to collect a debt from someone and have been unable to come to an agreement with them, your next step may be to file a lawsuit.

 Filing a suit in district court is a more formal procedure, often requiring more specialized forms.
 Due to the complexities involved, it is often wise to hire an attorney to help you with your suit.
 While being represented by an attorney can be helpful, it is not necessary.
 If you would like to represent yourself, the State Law Library makes many resources on civil procedure available as e-books.
 In order to access these e-books, you will need to register for a free library account with us.

 Once you have won your lawsuit, you will be awarded a judgment in your favor.
-The next step is to enforce that judgment so that the debtor pays you what they owe.
+The next step is to enforce that judgment so that the debtor pays what they owe.
 There are many methods of enforcement in Texas, including judgment liens, writs of execution, writs of garnishment, and more.

 A "judgment-proof" debtor is someone who does not have sufficient money or property to repay the debt.
 If their assets are exempted from seizure and they don't have any real property on which to put a lien, you might find that you do not have many options to obtain your money.